📆Thursday Nov 21st | 🕑2PM ET / 11AM PTDownload Now

 Click-jacking

-To eliminate the browser attack surface for your customers, we stream pixels instead of rendering DOM (Document Object Model) elements for your web app.
+To eliminate the browser attack surface, we stream pixels instead of rendering DOM (Document Object Model) elements for your web app.
 This allows your customers to interact with secure virtual representations of the web app without browser security risks.

 How it Works